alexrecuenco/astro-eslint-plugin-report-issue/report-26-jun-2024.md

 ```

-And it seemd to have worked, I stopped getting errors when running.
-However, turns out, the issue was still hiding away, by running with `--debug` you can see that all the *"virtual files"* that reference the <script> tags are not parsed, so you never get feedback on them, it crashes silently while processing those files (And since those files are virtual, you also don't get reports at the top
+That seems to have done the trick, I stopped getting typescript-eslint crashing when running.
+Unbeknownst to us, it turns out, the issue was still hiding away.
+By running with `--debug` you can see that all the *"virtual typescript files"* (`*.astro/1_1.ts`) are not parsed.
+These represent the `script` tags, and because the error happens in a file that isn't real, eslint doesn't report you the issue, it simply crashes silently while processing those files.

+Here is the result running with `--debug`:

 ```bash